Welcome to Evanston/Skokie School District 65

 Rice Education Center (REC) is a therapeutic day school serving students who have identified social and emotional disabilities between grades 1 and 8.
 Many of the students who attend REC are residentially placed at Rice Education Center that have had challenges being successful at home as well as in the general education setting.
 The classrooms are limited in size to provide a structured and supportive academic environment for the students to explore their academic talents.

-More information about registering students in any of the above listed programs can be found by visiting the 'Registration Information
+More information about registering students in District 65 can be found by visiting the 'Registration Information' section of our website.